Food Runner Resume Example

 You’ll see how to highlight teamwork, efficiency, and customer service-skills every hiring manager wants.
 Browse these examples for different restaurant and food service settings.

 If you're looking to land a busser job, a solid resume helps you stand out.
-I always focus on showing off strong work ethic, teamwork, and attention to detail.
+I always focus on showing off strong work ethic, teamwork, and attention to detail in both my resume and cover letter.

 Your resume should highlight real experience-like handling fast-paced shifts and keeping customer areas spotless.
 Employers want to see you can support a team and keep everything running smoothly.